-- 1. There is one and only one God (the oneness/unity of God). - 2.
-There are three united persons comprising God (often referred to as the "trinity"). - 3.
+- 1. One and only one God (the oneness and unity of God): One divine existence. - 2.
+There are three united, divine persons comprising God (often called the "Trinity"). - 3.
 The three persons are not identical to each other. - a.
 The Father is not the Son or Spirit.
 The Son is not the Father or Spirit.
 The Spirit is not the Father or Son. - 4.
-The three persons are fully divine and thus co-equal, co-eternal, and self-existent. - a.
+The three persons are fully divine and thus co-equal, co-eternal, and self-existent.a.
 The Father is God, the Son is God, and the Holy Spirit is God.

-The Bible avoids:
+The Bible Avoids: